 About

 Five years ago I was sitting in my room on a hot afternoon, looking out at the backyard in silence.
-I wasn’t sure what I was building yet.
-I just knew I wanted to make something authentic, something that had my name on it and meant it.
+I wasn't sure what I was building yet.
+I just knew I wanted to create something authentic.
+Something with meaning.
+That idea stayed with me for years.
+I wrote notes, collected inspiration, filled folders with images and slowly shaped what I wanted it to become.
+Then, two years ago, Forbidden Fruits finally came to life.

-I grew up obsessed with old photographs.
-Especially the ones of my mum at my age, big hair, shoulder pads, glitter, completely herself.
-She worked in fashion her whole life and she dressed like she meant every single bit of it.
+I grew up obsessed with old vintage photographs.
+Especially the ones of my mum at my age big hair, shoulder pads, glitter, completely herself really.
+She worked in fashion her whole life and she dressed like she meant every bit of it.
 That image never left me.
-Neither did the old 80s editorials I kept returning to, the softness, the light, the way everything was so considered.
+Neither did the old 70s and 80s editorials I kept returning to, the softness, the light, the styling, the way everything felt so considered.

-I design for the woman in her own space.
+Nothing is accidental.
+I design for you in your own space.

 Alone.
 Unobserved.